JakeEhrlich/qrlocal/README.md

 # QR Local - URL Shortener for Local Networks

-QR Local is a Node.js application designed to create short, QR code-friendly URLs for local network access.
+QR Local is a Node.js application designed to create short, QR code-friendly URLs for local network access at the `qr.local` domain.
 It uses base32 encoding to ensure QR codes can utilize alphanumeric mode for optimal space efficiency.

 ## Features

 - **Base32 URL shortening** optimized for QR codes
+- **QR Code Generation** with configurable error correction, version, and encoding
+- **Visual QR codes** displayed in browse interface with click-to-download
+- **Multiple download formats** (PNG and SVG)
 - **Configurable ID length** to control QR code versions
 - **SQLite database** for persistent storage
 - **Visit tracking** with statistics